Computer Science - MS

 Test Scores: GRE Required

 GRE General test scores are normally required but may be waived for students who have taken computer science courses at UNH.
-See the Test Score Waiver Process to request a waiver.
 If required, request official test scores to be sent directly to the Graduate School by the testing service.
 Test scores more than five years old are not acceptable.
 Student copies and photo copies of scores are not considered official.
 Our CEEB code is 3918.

 For general information about test scores required for admission into our programs please visit our Test Scores webpage.